Fast DNG decoding on CPU

 In the case of 12/14/16–bit DNG decoding, we see that Adobe and LJ92 decoders have almost the same performance for 12–bit and 16–bit data.
 The best result of Fastvideo LJ Decoder is achieved for 12–bit data, though for 16–bit compressed data its performance is still better than LJ92 and Adobe decoders.

 DNG decoding performance for 8-thread applications

 Here there are some benchmarks which correspond to the best and the worst cases of Lossless JPEG decoding for multithreaded applications.
 These examples illustrate the idea of multithreading performance for lossless jpeg decoding on multicore CPU.
 We can see that performance is growing in non-linear way and we need to take that into account.

 Test #1: 16–bit image, compression ratio 10.4 bpp (lossless compression)

 - Fastvideo LJ Decoder: 407 MPix/s

 Test #2: 12–bit image, compression ratio 5.6 bpp (lossless compression)

 - Fastvideo LJ Decoder: 475 MPix/s

-These results show that fast DNG decoding on CPU is possible for realtime applications with resolutions 4K and up to 6K.
-Decoding optimization and multithreading are key factors to achieve the best decoding performance.
+These benchmarks show that fast CDNG decoding on CPU is possible for realtime applications with resolutions 4K and more, up to 6K.
+Decoding optimization, vectorization and multithreading are key factors to achieve the best decoding performance.